hgubler/BNForest/README.md

 # BNForest

-`BNForest` is a Python package for generating synthetic data with Bayesian networks using random forests for conditional distributions.
+`BNForest` is a Python package for generating synthetic data with Bayesian networks using random forests for the estimation of conditional distributions.
 It provides tools to sample data based on a causal Directed Acyclic Graph (DAG).
 If the data variables follow a temporal order, `BNForest` provides a function for specifying a causal DAG based on such an ordering.

 ## Features